vendom14/Hacktoberfest-Beginners/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)
 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=103)](https://github.com/ellerbrock/open-source-badges/)

 Welcome to our **Hacktoberfest 2025** repository!
-This is a beginner-friendly collection of Data Structures and Algorithms implementations in multiple programming languages.
+This is a beginner-friendly collection of Programming implementations in multiple programming languages.
 Whether you're a seasoned developer or just starting your coding journey, this repository is perfect for contributing to open source during Hacktoberfest.

 ## 🎯 What is Hacktoberfest?